Pedro1899/Pedro1899/README.md

 # Hi there 👋, my name is Pedro Guzman

-Welcome to my github account.I am passionate about building fresh and innovative ideas to make people's lives easier.
+Welcome to my github account.
+I am passionate about building fresh and innovative ideas to make people's lives easier.
 I am interested in the latest software tools to stay in touch with the developer community.
 Currently im into ReactJS, Node.Js, Springboot and Express.js

 ## Skills and experience